Lower-Cost Neighborhoods with Rising Prices

 Nearby market conditions

 Displacement and lost affordability in the neighborhoods surrounding El Paseo have been longstanding concerns for the community as the neighborhood’s affordable housing, and proximity to downtown and transit have led to increasing demand and home values.
 The development of the trail will likely exacerbate these concerns as market pressures move west and El Paseo Trail becomes a new amenity.
-The planned trail will extend from markets where home values are currently moderate-cost but rising in Pilsen to Little Village where values are currently lower-cost.
+The planned trail will extend across markets where home values in 2020 were primarily moderate-cost with some areas experiencing rising prices in Pilsen and Little Village to parts of Little Village where values are currently lower-cost.
+In previous maps, much of Little Village was lower cost.

 The Obama Presidential Center